AnyLeaf/anyleaf-rust/README.md

 # Anyleaf

-## For use with the AnyLeaf pH sensor in Rust on embedded systems, and single-board computers.
+## For use with the AnyLeaf pH and RTD sensors in Rust on embedded systems, and single-board computers.
 [Homepage](https://anyleaf.org)

 ### Example for Raspberry Pi, and other Linux systems: